Employment Search Stratgies Using linkedin

 Networking: It’s Easier than You Think

-Networking is the process of collecting and curating a list of contacts and developing a professional relationship with them.
-A majority of jobs are found via word of mouth and networking helps build solid foundations to these relationships.
-It is important to remember that only about 3.5 percent of job postings ever make it to job boards.
-This Career Services workshop will discuss how to network, both in-person, and online.
+Networking is the process of collecting and evaluating a list of contacts and developing a professional relationship with them.
+A majority of positions are found via word of mouth and networking helps build solid foundations to these relationships.
+It is important to remember that only about 3.5 percent of employment postings ever make it to job boards.
+This Career Exploration and Development workshop will discuss how to network, both in-person, and online

 Overview of LaunchNET Kent State

 LaunchNET Kent State is a co-curricular, cross-campus program that serves students, alumni, staff and faculty to promote entrepreneurial thinking, innovative mindset, creative collaboration, and venture creation.
 Located on the first floor of the Student Center, LaunchNET advisors help clients bring new ideas to the world through presentations, projects, research, and businesses.
 Explore ways that your academic career can translate into “real-world” success!

 This session conducted by Career Services will focus on writing Resumes, CVs, and Cover Letters.
 Learn how to gauge when each document is appropriate and how to get the attention of the reader.
 Free online as well as in-person resources will be discussed.